HL7/APIX---API-Exchange-for-Medicinal-Products/input/pagecontent/workflow.md

 ### Notification Mechanism
 It is important to note that throughout this workflow, the Regulator does not directly "send" messages to the Company.
 Instead, the Regulator updates the `Task.status` or content of the `Task` resource on the regulator server.
 The Company, having subscribed to the Task, receives a notification from the regulator's Subscription service whenever a change occurs.

 ### Shelf-life Update Workflow

 The workflow consists of three main phases: **Validation**, **Review**, and **Decision**.

 #### Phase 1: Submission and Validation

-**Step 1.0: Company posts a Task to the regulator (Initial Submission)**
+**Step 1.0: Company posts a Task to the regulator (Initial Submission)**<br>
 The company initiates the process by submitting a task with the application package.
-**Submission Content:**
+In this example, the applicaiton contains the following:
 1. Cover letter
 2. Application form
 3. Annotated label